 The motivations to share info vary: Showing they saw it first, a genuine desire to keep others informed, updated, safe, protected, while for others it’s just—what I like to call the SIS; See-IgnoreNeedToVerify-ShareInstantly—impulse.
 It could be a mix of those motivations for others.
 Being largely a panic time, more falsity than ever before could make the rounds unverified.

 6. Relationship Realizations.

-The depth and dynamics of what we tag affection might be challenged.
+The depth and dynamics of what we tag affection might be challenged by the lockdown.
 It might be interesting to find out firsthand what physical under-/over-availability can bring out in people.
 Seeing the true number of freckles on her face can drive you nuts; his naturally knotty beard can begin to travel from adorable to off-putting for you.

 Over familiarity can start to churn out contempt-children.
 Both distance and proximity may begin to reveal their up- and down-sides.
 This time might prove if the family-is-everything slogan we say while at work because we’re missing home will ring the same tune when we’re forced off work and stuck with said family.
 And if out of sight will indeed be out of mind.

 7. Retrograde Relaxation and a Threat to Health.